Optimal hiring process: From sourcing to employment

 - Scientifically validated psychometric tests (personality, fluid intelligence)

-- Simulations or case studies to evaluate reasoning in real conditions
+- Simulations or case studies to assess reasoning in real conditions

-Attention: In French law, the Labour Code (article L.1221-8) requires that recruitment methods be relevant to the position and communicated to the candidate.
+Caution: in French law, the Labour Code (Article L.1221-8) requires that recruitment methods be relevant to the position and communicated to the candidate.
 Data collected during assessments are subject to GDPR.

-Involving multiple decision-makers in final validation helps reduce individual cognitive biases.
-Modern ATS (Applicant Tracking System) recruitment tools integrate blind recruitment features (CV anonymisation) and collaborative evaluation functionality that objectify decision-making.
+Involving multiple decision-makers in final validation helps reduce individual cognitive bias.
+Modern ATS (Applicant Tracking System) recruitment tools include blind recruitment features (CV anonymisation) and collaborative evaluation functionalities that objectify decision-making.

 ---

-A job offer must balance salary attractiveness, benefits in kind and career development prospects.
-The law of 9 March 2023 concerning discrimination and representations in companies encourages salary transparency from the job offer stage, a trend reinforced by the European directive on pay transparency (2023/970/EU), applicable to companies with more than 100 employees from 2027 onwards.
+A job offer must balance salary attractiveness, benefits in kind and career prospects.
+The law of 9 March 2023 on discrimination and representation in companies encourages salary transparency from the job offer stage, a trend reinforced by the European directive on pay transparency (2023/970/EU), applicable to companies with more than 100 employees from 2027.

 The negotiation phase is often underestimated.
-High-performing HR teams prepare a BATNA (Best Alternative to a Negotiated Agreement) and have clear margins of manoeuvre: variable salary, remote work days, company car, enhanced health insurance.
+Effective HR professionals prepare a BATNA (Best Alternative to a Negotiated Agreement) and have clear room for manoeuvre: variable salary, teleworking days, company vehicle, enhanced health insurance.
 A transparent negotiation process reduces the risk of post-signature withdrawal.

 ---

-The dematerialisation of the employment contract represents one of the last critical stages of the hiring process.
-A paper contract requires postal delivery times, loss risks, and tedious manual tracking.
-Electronic signature allows you to send the contract to the candidate in seconds, obtain their signature in under 24 hours and archive the document securely and tamper-proof.
+Dematerialisation of the employment contract represents one of the last critical stages of the hiring process.
+A paper contract requires postal delays, loss risks, and tedious manual tracking.
+Electronic signature for HR allows you to send the contract to the candidate in seconds, obtain their signature in less than 24 hours and archive the document securely and tamper-proof.

-According to the eIDAS regulation (No. 910/2014), an advanced electronic signature (AES) offers probative value equivalent to handwritten signature when it meets the conditions of signatory identification and document integrity.
-For standard employment contracts, AES constitutes the signature level recommended by HR practitioners.
+According to the eIDAS regulation (No. 910/2014), advanced electronic signature (AES) provides probative value equivalent to handwritten signature when it meets conditions for signer identification and document integrity.
+For standard employment contracts, AES represents the level of signature recommended by HR practitioners.

 Onboarding begins before the first day of work.
-Companies that dematerialise the entire contractual journey — contract, DPAE (Pre-Employment Declaration), equipment receipt certificate, internal regulations, IT policy — reduce by 30 to 60% the HR administrative time spent on each new hire.
-This automation frees up time for quality human welcome, a proven factor in retention at 90 days.
+Companies that dematerialise the entire contractual journey — contract, DPAE (Prior Declaration of Employment), equipment receipt certificate, staff handbook, IT policy — reduce by 30 to 60% the HR administrative time spent on each new arrival.
+This automation frees up time for quality human onboarding, a proven factor in 90-day retention.

-A document management tool integrated with the HRIS (Human Resources Information System) allows you to centralise all documents in the employee lifecycle: initial contract, amendments, dematerialised payslips, contract termination documents.
-Complete traceability (timestamping, audit trail) meets legal archiving requirements and facilitates URSSAF or labour tribunal audits.
+An electronic signature tool for the enterprise integrated with HRIS (Human Resources Information System) allows centralisation of all documents in the employee lifecycle: initial contract, amendments, dematerialised payslips, end-of-contract documents.
+Complete traceability (time-stamping, audit trail) meets legal archiving requirements and facilitates URSSAF or employment tribunal audits.

-Under French law, the indefinite-term employment contract is not subject to any mandatory form, except for certain specific contracts (fixed-term contracts, apprenticeship contracts, professional development contracts) which must be in writing.
-However, the applicable collective agreement may require a signed written document.
-Dematerialisation of the employment contract is expressly authorised by article 1366 of the Civil Code, which states that "electronic writing has the same probative force as writing on paper", provided that the author can be identified and the integrity of the document is guaranteed (article 1367 of the Civil Code).
+In French law, the indefinite duration employment contract is not subject to any mandatory form, except for certain specific contracts (fixed-term contracts, apprenticeship contracts, work-study contracts) which must be in writing.
+However, the applicable collective agreement may impose a signed document.
+Dematerialisation of the employment contract is expressly authorised by Article 1366 of the Civil Code, which states that "electronic writing has the same probative force as writing on paper", provided that the author can be identified and the integrity of the document is guaranteed (Article 1367 of the Civil Code).

 The European eIDAS regulation No. 910/2014 defines three levels of electronic signature:

-- Simple electronic signature (SES): minimum level, valid for low-risk documents
+- Simple electronic signature (SES): minimal level, valid for low-risk documents

-- Advanced electronic signature (AES): linked uniquely to the signatory, created by data that the signatory can use under their exclusive control; recommended for employment contracts
+- Advanced electronic signature (AES): uniquely linked to the signer, created using data that the signer can use under their exclusive control; recommended for employment contracts

 - Qualified electronic signature (QES): legal equivalent of handwritten signature throughout the EU, based on a qualified certificate issued by a qualified trust service provider (QTSP)

-The eIDAS 2.0 regulation (revision under adoption in 2025) strengthens these requirements, notably through the European digital identity wallet (EUDIW).
+The eIDAS 2.0 regulation (revision being adopted in 2025) strengthens these requirements, in particular through the European digital identity wallet (EUDIW).

-The processing of personal data of candidates is governed by GDPR (regulation No. 2016/679).
-The legal basis is the employer's legitimate interest (article 6.1.f) or pre-contractual measures (article 6.1.b).
-The retention period for data of unsuccessful candidates is limited to a maximum of 2 years by the CNIL.
-Every candidate has the right to access, correct and delete their data.
+The processing of personal data of candidates is governed by GDPR (Regulation No. 2016/679).
+The legal basis is the employer's legitimate interest (Article 6.1.f) or pre-contractual measures (Article 6.1.b).
+The retention period for data of rejected candidates is limited to 2 years maximum by the CNIL.
+Every candidate has the right of access, rectification and erasure of their data.
 Recruitment and electronic signature tools must comply with GDPR, with appropriate technical measures (encryption, pseudonymisation).

-Employment contracts signed electronically must be archived for the entire duration of the employment relationship plus prescription periods.
-Prescription for contesting dismissal is 12 months (article L.1471-1 of the Labour Code), but prescription for wage claims is 3 years.
-ETSI EN 319 132 standards govern electronic signature formats guaranteeing probative value durability (XAdES, PAdES, CAdES).
+Employment contracts signed electronically must be archived for the duration of the employment relationship plus prescription periods.
+The prescription period for contesting dismissal is 12 months (Article L.1471-1 of the Labour Code), but the prescription for salary claims is 3 years.
+The ETSI EN 319 132 standards govern electronic signature formats that guarantee the durability of probative value (XAdES, PAdES, CAdES).

-Article L.1132-1 of the Labour Code prohibits any discrimination in hiring based on 25 criteria (origin, sex, age, health status, etc.).
-AI tools used in recruitment are now governed by the European AI Act (regulation 2024/1689), which classifies recruitment AI systems as high-risk systems, implying transparency obligations, auditability and human oversight.
+Article L.1132-1 of the Labour Code prohibits any discrimination in hiring based on 25 criteria (origin, gender, age, state of health, etc.).
+AI tools used in recruitment are now governed by the European AI Act (Regulation 2024/1689), which classifies recruitment AI systems as high-risk systems, requiring transparency, auditability and human supervision obligations.

-An industrial SME with 250 employees, facing high turnover on production operator positions, processed an average of 80 recruitments per year.
-Before dematerialisation, each employment contract required printing 6 to 8 pages, sending by registered mail, waiting for signed return (average timeframe: 5 working days), then physical filing in folders.
-By deploying an advanced electronic signature solution integrated with its ATS, the company reduced this timeframe to under 4 hours on average.
-The estimated administrative gain represents approximately 120 hours/year freed for HR teams, equivalent to 3 weeks of work reinvested in welcoming and integrating new colleagues.
+An industrial SME of 250 employees, facing high turnover in its production operator positions, processed on average 80 recruitments per year.
+Before dematerialisation, each employment contract required printing 6 to 8 pages, sending by registered mail, waiting for the signed return (average delay: 5 working days), then physical archiving in a folder.
+By deploying an advanced electronic signature solution integrated into its ATS, the company reduced this delay to less than 4 hours on average.
+The estimated administrative gain represents approximately 120 hours/year freed up for HR teams, equivalent to 3 weeks of work reinvested in welcoming and integrating new staff.
 The abandonment rate between offer signature and first day dropped from 18% to 6%.

-A distribution group employing several hundred seasonal workers each year (recruiting peak in November-December) faced critical administrative bottlenecks: HR teams spent more than 40% of their time managing contractual paperwork instead of ensuring field integration.
-After deploying an electronic signature platform with automated workflow (contract sending, signature collection, automatic transmission to payroll and DPAE manager), the average contracting timeframe dropped from 4 days to 6 hours.
-Documentary compliance rate (contracts signed before first day of work) went from 67% to 98%, significantly reducing legal risks linked to working without a written contract delivered promptly.
+A retail group employing several hundred seasonal workers each year (peak recruitment in November-December) faced a critical administrative bottleneck: HR teams spent more than 40% of their time managing contractual paperwork instead of ensuring on-the-ground integration.
+After deploying an electronic signature platform with automated workflow (contract dispatch, signature collection, automatic transmission to payroll and DPAE manager), the average contracting time fell from 4 days to 6 hours.
+The documentary compliance rate (contracts signed before the first day of work) rose from 67% to 98%, significantly reducing employment tribunal risks related to work without a written contract delivered in a timely manner.

-A consulting firm with fifty consultants recruits senior profiles whose contractual negotiations involve multiple iterations of amendments and supplementary documents (non-competition clause, confidentiality agreement, engagement letter).
-Using a document management tool coupled with qualified electronic signature enables producing personalised compliant contracts in 20 minutes, versus 2 to 3 hours previously.
-Complete version and signature traceability in the audit trail meets proof requirements in case of commercial dispute.
-The firm was also able to standardise its contractual templates whilst maintaining the flexibility needed for atypical profiles.
+A consulting firm of fifty consultants recruiting senior profiles whose contractual negotiations involve multiple iterations of amendments and supplementary documents (non-compete clause, confidentiality agreement, terms of engagement letter).
+The use of an AI-powered contract generator coupled with qualified electronic signature allows compliant personalised contracts to be produced in 20 minutes, versus 2 to 3 hours previously.
+Complete traceability of versions and signatures in the audit trail satisfies evidence requirements in case of commercial dispute.
+The firm has also been able to standardise its contract templates whilst retaining the flexibility needed for atypical profiles.

 Conclusion

 Optimising the hiring process — from sourcing to contract signature — is a major HR performance lever in 2026.
-Each stage matters: a precise job specification, multi-channel sourcing, structured interviews, transparent negotiation and, as the crowning touch, fast and secure dematerialised contracting.
-Electronic signature is no longer a tool reserved for large companies; it is accessible to all structures keen to reduce their time-to-hire and secure their contractual commitments.
+Every stage counts: a precise job description, multichannel sourcing, structured interviews, transparent negotiation and, as a crowning achievement, fast and secure dematerialised contracting.
+Electronic signature is no longer a tool reserved for large companies; it is accessible to all organisations keen to reduce their time-to-hire and secure their contractual commitments.

 Certyneo supports HR teams in this transformation with an eIDAS-compliant electronic signature solution, integrable with your existing tools.
-Discover how to streamline your hiring or estimate your potential gains through our calculator.
-Ready to take the step?
-Start today and sign your first contracts immediately.
+Discover how to digitalise your HR processes with Certyneo or estimate your potential gains using our ROI calculator.
+Ready to take the plunge?
+Create your free account and sign your first contracts today.

 Try Certyneo for free